vaibhav20325/LibraryManagementSystem/README.md

 (Note: I have not committed the changes that I had to make to host it on Heroku)

+The Admin has username admin and password admin

+There are 5 users user1, user2, user3, user4, user5 with passwords pass1, pass2, pass3, pass4, pass5 respectively.

+User 1 is a Librarian.

 Admin can make a user a librarian by assigning the user staff member and the group Librarian using the Admin Portal.

 A Librarian can edit the books from the Admin Portal.